-1. Candidates will not place campaign signs on PMCPOA common are property except adjacent to private property.

-- 2. Candidates will not place campaigns signs on private property without the permission of the owners. - 3.
+- 1. Candidates and/or the property owner or tenant will not place campaign signs on PMCPOA common area property except on Association property that is in front of one's own private property. - 2.
+Candidates will not place campaigns signs on private property without the permission of the owners. - 3.
 Candidates will comply with Kern County Code regarding signs on Mil Potrero Hwy. - 4.
 Candidates understand that all unauthorized signs will be removed. - 5.
 All candidate campaign signs will be restricted to a maximum of 12 inches by 18 inches.